marklogic/flux/docs/export/export-archives.md

 nav_order: 4
 ---

-NT can export documents with their metadata as "archive files" - ZIP files that contain an entry for each document and another entry for the XML metadata file associated with each document.
+Flux can export documents with their metadata as "archive files" - ZIP files that contain an entry for each document and another entry for the XML metadata file associated with each document.
 Archive files can then be imported via the `import-archive-files` command, providing a convenient mechanism for storing data and later importing it into a separate database.